jsoeterbroek/resume/markdown/resume-en.md

 ----

 > I have an extensive background in IT as a UNIX/Linux sysadmin, web application
 > development and DevOps roles.
-Strong in configuration management automation.
-I am
+Strong in configuration management automation & orchestration.
-> a Red Hat Certified Engineer.
+> Red Hat Enterprise Linux Certified Engineer.

 ----